graphprotocol/indexer/docs/errors.md

 **Solution**

+## IE072

+**Summary**

 Please provide a `epoch-subgraph-endpoint` and make sure graph node has consistent network configurations (`mainnet`, `goerli`, `gnosis`) and is on or after version 0.28.0.
+Failed to deploy subgraph deployment graft base.

+**Solution**

+Please make sure the auto graft depth resolver has correct limit, and that the graft base deployment has synced to the graft block before trying again - Set indexing rules for agent to periodically reconcile the deployment.